migueltorrescosta/collapsedwave/content/⚛️ Quantum/Postulates/📕 Postulate 4 - Schrodinger Equation.md

 > - $H$ is the [[📘 Hamiltonian Operator]]
 > - $\hbar$ is [[Plancks reduced constant]]
 > - $V$ is the [[📘 Potential energy]]

-I need to find the best way of splitting the above postulates into multiple files. [[Help me ❓]]